 The purpose of this project is to improve the accommodation and working conditions in the Transit Reception Centre for foreigners in Trilj through the construction of sanitary facilities, the separation of the living area from the reception area for foreigners, the installation of a video surveillance system and an alarm bell, and the procurement of additional necessary equipment and furniture.

-There used to be a so-called library within the centre so detainees had access to books in a few languages.
+There used to be a so-called library within the centre so detainees had access to books in various languages.
 Yet, according to the CPT report, the Centre had no library.
 However, in response to the report, the Croatian Government reported that bookcases have been set up in the living area.
 The books are available in English, German, Italian, Spanish, Russian, Turkish, Arabic, Urdu, Pashto and Farsi and the list is continuously updated.

 However, no internet access is available.
 The centre is cleaned on a regular basis and there are sufficient showers and toilets.
 There is a common room with a TV available and migrants can spend most of the day there, watching TV or playing cards.
 There is also a facility for buying cigarettes and drinks.
 There are two public phones available to migrants at the Centre that can be used at their own cost.
 However, detained migrants are not allowed to use their mobile phones, which are seized upon admission to the Centre.[14]

-While staying in the Centre, people may however use the seized cash for the necessary payment; the exchange of foreign currencies is done once a week.
-Any detainee cannot be in possession of an amount of money superior to EUR 53.09.[17]
+If a person is in possession of any cash, it will be temporarily seized.[15]
+While staying in the Centre, people may however use the seized cash for necessary payments; the exchange of foreign currencies is done once a week.
+Any detainee cannot be in possession of an amount of money superior to EUR 53.09.[16]

-The costs of accommodation of foreigners in the centre are charged as a flat rate at the amount of 33.18 euros and are calculated from the day accommodation until the day of discharge from the centre.[18]
+The costs of accommodation of foreigners in the centre are charged as a flat rate at the amount of 33.18 euros per day and are calculated from the day accommodation until the day of discharge from the centre.[17]
+These costs are borne by the foreigners themselves and in the case of families, the costs are borne by the person who holds the funds.[18]

 According to the Ordinance, persons are provided with three meals a day, of which at least one must be a warm meal.
 Children are provided with four meals a day.
-Specific diets can be prepared upon request for religious reasons, or when ordered by a doctor (e.g. for pregnant women).[20]
+Specific diets can be prepared upon request for religious reasons, or when ordered by a doctor (e.g., for pregnant women).[19]
 In practice, quality of food is generally reported to be of a satisfactory level.

-People are entitled to stay outdoors for at least two hours a day in a specially designated area within the Centre (there is a football playground serving as an outdoor exercise area).[21]
-This does not always happen for example during bad weather conditions
+People are entitled to stay outdoors for at least two hours a day in a specially designated area within the Centre (there is a football playground serving as an outdoor exercise area).[20]
+This does not always happen, for example during bad weather conditions.

 Migrants, have the right to practice their religion, but they must respect the religious and cultural worldviews of other people in the centre.
-In addition, upon their requests, foreigners will be allowed be in contact with religious communities.[22]
+In addition, upon their requests, foreigners will be allowed be contact with religious communities.[21]

 In October 2020, information was published according to which the Reception centre for Foreigners in Ježevo implements the project: “Improvement of accommodation conditions and working conditions in the Reception Center for Foreigners in Ježevo”.
 The aim of the project is to ensure adequate accommodation conditions for third-country nationals in accordance with EU standards, improve the infrastructure and to raise the level of quality of services as well as working conditions for employees in the Centre.[25]
 In June 2021, the Decision on the allocation of financial resources for the implementation of the project “Improvement of accommodation and working conditions in the Reception Centre for Foreigners in Ježevo – II. phase” was adopted.[26]
 In May 2021, the Decision on the allocation of financial resources for the implementation of the project “Improvement of accommodation and working conditions in the Transit Reception Centre Trilj” was adopted.[27]